SasLuca/rayfork/README.md

 Forked from the awesome raylib game framework: https://www.raylib.com/

-**Notice:** rayfork is still under very early development and it is not recommended that you use it professionally at the moment.
+**NOTICE:** rayfork is still under very early development and it is not recommended that you use it professionally at the moment.

 ## How to build